Fresh Fun Flavor

 1 ½ cups Chopped Onion

-2 Tablespoons Vegan Butter (I used Miyoko's)
+2 Tablespoons Vegan Butter (I used Miyoko's, any plant butter works)

 1 ½ cups Panko Bread Crumbs